siv4c/Minecraft-Server-Hosting-Tool/README.md

 # Minecraft Server Hosting Tool

-**This program is a work in progress**
+Easily grab the latest server.jar from Mojang, as well as the ngrok agent for simple port-forwading

-Easily download the latest server.jar from Mojang, as well as the ngrok client for simple port-forwading
+ngrok creates a TCP tunnel to share your server with others.
+The free version of ngrok does not allow you to get a permanent address which means when you restart the agent, you will need to send a new address to your players.

 ### Requirements: